sugi-cho/unity-runtime-lightmap/README.md

 -   **Resource Management:** For each target renderer, it creates and manages a dedicated `RenderTexture` which will become its lightmap.
 -   **Baking Isolation:** It uses a clever trick with `RenderingLayerMask` to isolate each target object.
 Before baking, it assigns a unique rendering layer to a target renderer and configures the scene's lights to only affect that layer.
 This ensures that only one object is drawn into its lightmap at a time.
 -   **Command Queueing:** It prepares all the necessary information for each target (the renderer, its lightmap texture, and its unique layer mask) and enqueues this data into the `RealTimeLightBakerFeature` for processing within the URP render loop.
+-   **Material Texture Passthrough:** Before each bake pass, it inspects the target renderer’s material for `_BaseMap`, `_BumpMap`, and `_SpecGlossMap`.
+When found, those textures (and their tiling/offset values) are pushed to the baking pipeline so the bake material renders with the same surface inputs the target uses at runtime.
 -   **Finalization:** After the feature has finished baking, this script handles applying the newly baked lightmap texture to the target's material properties.

 ### `RealTimeLightBakerFeature.cs` (The Worker)